minkaotic/front-end-notes/CSS-Notes.md

 - `max-width` sets the maximum width of an element, preventing elements to become too large to look good on big screens; when set as percentage values can also be used as part of responsive design *

 (* for more on `box-sizing` and `max-width` see https://teamtreehouse.com/library/boxsizing-and-maxwidth)

+### Why margins collapse
+- If there is no content, padding, or border area to interrupt two touching margins, the margins collapse to the largest of the two margin values.
+- Depending on what causes the collapsing, the collapsed margin can end up outside the parent.
+- You may experience margins collapsing in adjacent elements like paragraphs and divs.
+- If a div's bottom margin is larger than the top margin of the div below it, the margin area between the divs collapses to the largest of the two margin values.
+- **Only vertical margins are affected by this; horizontal margins do not collapse.**

+NB: The margins of floating and absolutely positioned elements never collapse.
+For more info see: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing

 ## Colour & Background Images